 To be clear, a migraine is more than just a "splitting" headache.
-“Headache refers to any kind of pain in the head or face,” says Thomas Berk, MD, clinical assistant professor at NYU Langone Health Division of Headache Medicine.
+“Headache refers to any kind of pain in the head or face,” says Thomas Berk, MD, a neurologist and the medical director for Neura Health.
 According to him, there are over 150 different kinds of headaches that are medically categorized based on certain features, including quality of pain (stabbing vs. throbbing, etc.), location, and duration.

 Migraine attacks often include a headache, in which one side of the head is usually worse than the other, which is moderate to severe in intensity, and symptoms often include light or sound sensitivity and nausea, Dr. Berk says, adding that they can last anywhere from a few hours to three days.
 Anna Pace, MD, assistant professor of neurology at Mount Sinai Health, adds that migraines can also be associated with vision changes, difficulty concentrating, dizziness, and neck pain, among other symptoms.

 While research suggests that some people are genetically predisposed to migraine, there are triggers that exacerbate attacks, Dr. Berk says.
 For instance, “neurochemical changes in the brain that then lead to certain symptoms,” says Valentina Popova, MD, clinical assistant professor of neurology at NYU Langone Health.
 And exercise and movement can make them worse, she adds.

 But one thing you might not have on your radar as a migraine trigger?
 The weather.
 Since it can be hard to avoid this one in your daily life, we'll talk through what this means and what you can do about it.

 Wait, why is weather a migraine trigger?